LoaderB0T/textarea-selection-bounds/README.md

 # textarea-selection-bounds

-Easily get the bounds of a selection in a textarea.
+Easily get the bounds of a selection in a textarea or text input element.

 ## Motivation 💥

-**textarea-selection-bounds** is a simple library that allows you to get the bounds of a selection in a textarea.
+**textarea-selection-bounds** is a simple library that allows you to get the bounds of a selection in a textarea or text input element.
 It is written in TypeScript and has no dependencies.
-It is perfect to overlay content on top of a textarea that should follow the selection.
+It is perfect to overlay content on top of a textarea or text input element that should follow the selection.

 `top` & `left` are the coordinates of the top-left corner of the selection.
 They are relative to the window. `width` & `height` are the dimensions of the selection.